EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Established Benchmarks

 \subsubsection{Annotation Rules}

-We first delineate $3$ fundamental attributes and gauge the complexity of linguistic expressions from the perspective of in-vehicle sensors as shown as Fig.~\ref{fig:dataset}.
-The foundational attributes comprise the \textbf{Position}, \textbf{Color}, and \textbf{Movement} of the object, while the complexity of expressions is categorized into \textbf{Short}, \textbf{Medium}, and \textbf{Long}.
+We first delineate $3$ fundamental attributes and gauge the complexity of linguistic expressions from the perspective of in-vehicle sensors as shown in Fig.~\ref{fig:dataset}.
+The foundational attributes comprise the \textbf{Position}, \textbf{Color}, and \textbf{Movement} of the object, while the complexity of expressions with different speaking speeds and noise tolerances is categorized into \textbf{Short}, \textbf{Medium}, and \textbf{Long}.
 Second, we formulate $4$ fundamental attributes of the image grounded in real-road conditions, \textit{i.e.}, \textbf{Object}, \textbf{Scene}, \textbf{Weather}, and \textbf{Quality}.
 Subsequent to these attribute specifications, we filter $68$ eligible videos from the KITTI and BDD100K datasets.
 Specifically, $18$ videos are sourced from KITTI, while the remaining are derived from BDD100K.
-Then, we build a language attribute library, namely $\kappa$, based on the attributes of \textbf{Class}, \textbf{Position}, \textbf{Color}, \textbf{Movement}, and \textbf{Gender}.
-We then obtain the frame IDs $\varsigma$ of each object by using the ground truth of KITTI and BDD100K.
-Next, we construct the fundamental object-language relationship library based on $\kappa$ and $\varsigma$, denoted as $\mathcal{D} =\{\kappa,\varsigma\}$.
-Based on $\mathcal{D} $, we curate the corpus by using the key attributes in $\kappa$ as the sentence backbone and incorporating object information from the images.
-To ensure corpus diversity, we stipulate the inclusion of each object in no fewer than $4$ synonymous sentences, with varying levels of complexity for every linguistic expression.
+Then, we build a \textit{language attribute library} based on the attributes of \textbf{Class}, \textbf{Position}, \textbf{Color}, \textbf{Movement}, and \textbf{Gender}.
+We then obtain the \textit{frame IDs} of each object by using the ground truth of KITTI and BDD100K.
+Next, we construct the fundamental \textit{object-language relationship library}, denoted as $\mathcal{D} =\{\textit{language attribute library}, \textit{frame IDs}\}$.
+Based on $\mathcal{D} $, we curate the corpus by using the key attributes in \textit{frame IDs} as the sentence backbone and incorporating object information from the images.
+To ensure corpus diversity, we stipulate the inclusion of each object in no fewer than $4$ synonymous sentences, with varying levels of complexity for every linguistic expression and different speaking speeds and noise tolerances.
 Moreover, we employ $4$ speakers ($2$ males and $2$ females) to orally deliver sentences from the corpus.
 To ensure high-quality audio annotations, readers are instructed to articulate proficiently, avoiding stuttering or interruptions.
 Furthermore, we conduct double-checks on the AR-MOT benchmarks to guarantee the accuracy of both the text and audio files.